Cell Ranger 3.0 (latest), printed on 05/22/2019

 To enable Feature Barcoding analysis, cellranger count needs two new inputs:

 --librariesflag, and declares the FASTQ files and library type for each input dataset.
 In a typical Feature Barcoding analysis there will be two input libraries: one for the normal single-cell gene expression reads, and one for the Feature Barcoding reads.
 This argument replaces the

---feature-refflag and declares the Feature Barcodes in use in the experiment.
-For each unique Feature Barcode used, this file declares a feature name and identifier, the barcode sequence of this feature, and a pattern indicating how to extract the barcode from the read sequence.
+--feature-refflag and declares the set of Feature Barcoding reagents in use in the experiment.
+For each unique Feature Barcode used, this file declares a feature name and identifier, the unique Feature Barcode sequence associated with this reagebt, and a pattern indicating how to extract the Feature Barcode sequence from the read sequence.
 See Feature Barcode Reference for details on how to construct the feature reference.